-How is Information Collected for the Student Accommodation Layout File?
+How is Information Collected for the Accommodations File?

-The student accommodation layout file will be based on observations and stated preferences by the student or parent/guardian regarding a student's testing needs that have been determined to increase access during daily instruction and assessment.
+The accommodations will be based on observations and stated preferences by the student or parent/ guardian regarding a student's testing needs that have been determined to increase access during daily instruction and assessment.
 Observations based on a student's interaction with the online testing platform can be made during the practice tests.
 A student's testing needs should be reviewed at least annually, and revised as appropriate, to reflect current education-related needs or preferences.

-Process for Collecting Student Accommodation Layout File Information
+Process for Collecting Accommodation Information

-- For students with disabilities, the IEP team or Section 504 Plan Coordinator will make decisions about which accommodations should be identified in the student accommodation layout file. - For MLs, the educators responsible for selecting accommodations (or an ML team, if available) will identify which accommodations should be identified in the student's accommodation layout file. - For MLs with disabilities, the IEP team (which includes an adult familiar with the language needs of the student) or Section 504 Plan Coordinator will make decisions about which accommodations should be identified in the student's accommodation layout file. - For students without disabilities, and who are not MLs, decisions about which universal features identified in advance (if any and if allowed) will be included in the student's accommodation layout file will be made based on the student's education-related needs and preferences by an informal team, which may include the: - Student (as appropriate); - Parent/guardian; and - Student's primary educator in the subject of the assessment.
+- For students with disabilities, the IEP team or Section 504 Plan Coordinator will make decisions about which accommodations should be identified. - For ELLs, the educators responsible for selecting accommodations (or an ELL team, if available) will identify which accommodations should be identified in the accommodation file. - For ELLs with disabilities, the IEP team (which includes an adult familiar with the language needs of the student) or Section 504 Plan Coordinator will make decisions about which accommodations should be identified in the accommodation file. - For students without disabilities, and who are not ELLs, decisions about which accommodation (if any and if allowed) will be included in the student's file will be made based on the student's education-related needs and preferences by an informal team, which may include the: - Student (as appropriate); - Parent/guardian; and - Student's primary educator in the subject of the assessment.

-Universal Features for All Students
+Universal Features for All Students7